Kern Supervisor Perez’s office raided amid complaint of campaigning on public property

-Zimmer’s office allegedly attempted to search Perez’s office without a warrant on Friday and returned on Monday with a warrant, drawing her away from a special meeting on a carbon capture project.
+Zimmer’s office allegedly attempted to search Perez’s office without a warrant on Friday and returned on Monday with a warrant, drawing her away from a special meeting on a County carbon capture project.

 Driving the news: Perez opened Monday’s special meeting detailing Friday’s events, saying investigators from the District Attorney’s Office attempted to enter her office on Friday morning when no one was present.